Subject: Meteorological Tower (MET) Notification

 4.0 Discussion

-• (3) Any installation of MET tower should be reported [including GPS location] to NAV CANADA's Landuse Program using the Land Use Submission Form.
+(3) Any installation of MET tower is reported [including GPS location] to NAV CANADA by means of creating a proposal on the Land Use Web Submittal Portal.

-• (4) Should the MET tower later be removed, a Notice of Removal should be submitted to NAV CANADA so that the object can be removed from the obstacle listing.
+(4) Should the MET tower later be removed, such occurrence is also reported to NAV CANADA by means of the Land Use Web Submittal Portal so that the object can be deleted from the obstacle listing.

 5.0 Information management